CancelIFR/bids/README.md

 - Finding pairings that fit specific schedule preferences
 - Filtering pairings by start date to match your availability
 - Comparing local vs. base times for better schedule planning
 - Analyzing pairings by number of duty periods

+## Understanding Multiple Entries per Sequence

+The script extracts each flight leg as a separate row in the CSV file.
+This is why you may see multiple entries with the same sequence number.
+Each entry represents a different leg of the same pairing.

+For example, sequence 182 might have two flight legs:
+1. DFW to ICN (flight 281)
+2. ICN to DFW (flight 280)

+This detailed breakdown allows for more granular analysis of individual flight legs within a pairing.